Middle Tennessee vs. Florida International NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Middle Tennessee's games this season have gone over 56 points four of eight times.
+- Middle Tennessee and its opponents have gone over the current 56-point total in four of eight games (50%) this season.

-- So far this season, 62.5% of Florida International's games (5/8) have had more combined points than Saturday's total of 56.
+- Florida International and its opponents have combined to score more than 56 points in five of eight games this season.

 - The combined points per game average of the two teams, 52.5, is 3.5 points fewer than Saturday's over/under.